rilldata/rill/docs/docs/references/project-files.md

  — the _local path_ of the connector you are using for the source relative to your project's root directory.   _(required for type: file)_
 - _`/path/to/file.csv`_ —  the path to your file

+**`region`**
+ — The specific geographical location where you can host your resources, for example "us-east-1"

 See our Using Rill guide for an [example](../using-rill/import-data#using-code).

 ## Model transformation